fabiocfabini/Dissertation/README.rst

     $ ./install.sh

-.. todo:: THIS IS NOT YET IMPLEMENTED
+.. todo:: This is not yet implemented.

 Building the PDF
 ----------------